melodykramer/old-website/_posts/2016-03-05-open-data-day-notes.md

 ## Projects

-I thought I would show you three of our projects that help connect people with data really well.
+I thought I would show you four of our projects that help connect people with data really well.

 The first is [College Scorecard](https://collegescorecard.ed.gov/) which was a joint project with the Department of Education.
 We received direct input from students, families, and their advisers to provide the clearest, most accessible, and reliable national data on college cost, graduation, debt, and post-college earnings.
 This new College Scorecard allows people to: rate colleges based on what matters most to them, highlight colleges that are serving students of all backgrounds well, and to focus on making a quality, affordable education within reach.